 - You have a vulnerability management plan.

-Your organization maintains and repairs its industrial control and information system components according to policies and procedures.
+According to policies and procedures, your organization maintains and repairs its industrial control and information system components.

 - Remote maintenance of organizational assets is approved, logged, and performed in a manner that prevents unauthorized access.